How Milestone Payments Protect Your Renovation Money

 The current system essentially operates on trust and hope — two things that shouldn't protect your life savings.

-Paying Contractors Directly: The Risks
+Paying Large Deposits Upfront: The Risks

 Upfront Payment Disasters